madeshsasikala/sasi/README.md

 # Hi there, I'm Sasikala!
+## About Me

- Electronics and Instrumentation Engineering (EIE) student at SRM University Passionate about coding,web development,and problem solving
+🧑‍💻 Electronics and Instrumentation Engineering (EIE) student at SRM University 🔥 Passionate about coding,web development,and problem solving
   ---

  ## 💻 Technical Skills: